 Stemless thistle (Onopordum acaulon)

-Stemless thistles have large spiny leaves that grow in a rosette on the ground.
+Stemless thistles have very large, spiny, whitish, woolly-looking leaves that grow in a rosette close to the ground.
 They can form dense stands that compete with pastures.

 Profile